Xiddler/PORTABLE_ENV/dotfiles/cheat/.cheat/about.md

 # bikeshedding
 When organizations spend disproportionate time on trivial issues - in the design of a nuclear plant when 90% of the discussion is around the design of the bikeshed

+# microprocessors v microcontrollers
+Microprocessors (µPs) are also referred to as microprocessor units (MPUs).
+Early MPUs contained only a central processing unit (CPU).
+Over time, other functions were added like cache memory, floating point units (FPUs), memory management units (MMUs), and so on.
+The key point is that — other than any cache and things like FPUs and MMUs — a microprocessor doesn’t contain any internal memory or peripherals.

+By comparison, microcontrollers (µCs), which are also referred to as microcontroller units (MCUs), contain non-volatile memory like Flash, volatile memory like SRAM, peripherals like counters, timers, analog-to-digital converters (ADCs), and communications interfaces like UART, I2C, and SPI.
+Essentially, a microcontroller is a little standalone computer presented on a single silicon chip that contains its own program, which it starts executing as soon as it powers-up.
+This explains why microcontrollers appear in embedded systems, and why embedded systems appear all over the place.

+# Airgap
+refers to a computer (or network) that is physically disconnected from a larger network and the Internet.

+# Yggdrasil
+a Mesh Network that is fully Encrypted and provides an IPv6 IP on the network to anyone.

+# Attention Economy
+Profiting from convincing (or, perhaps more accurately, “manipulating”) people to pay attention.
+# Stack and heap

+The three types of memory, and when to use them

+## Stack
+Stack or Automatic storage is where local variables are stored.
+A new region of automatic storage is created for a function when it is called, and deleted when it returns.
+Only the return value is kept; it is copied into the automatic storage of the function which called it.
+This means that it is unsafe to return a pointer to a local variable, because the underlying data will be silently deleted.
+Automatic storage is often called the stack.

+## Heap
+Heap or Allocated storage is the result of using malloc().
+It survives until it is free()‘d, so can be passed wherever, including upwards to calling functions.
+It is often called the heap.

+## (other)
+Static storage is valid for the lifetime of the program.
+It is allocated when the process starts.
+Global variables are stored here.